plus3it/watchmaker/docs/findings/el9.md

 Scanner-noted compliance-findings will not be valid.

+# System Must Only Allow the Use of Dod Pki-established Certificate Authorities For Authentication

+**Conditionally-valid Finding:**

+This finding is almost exclusively focussed on DoD systems.
+If the scan's target system ever needs to validate certificates for non-DOD PKI resources, this finding is not valid.
+Further, implementing this finding's recommendations on systems that need to validate certificates for non-DoD PKI resources will breaks those systems' ability to do so.

 [^1]: Do not try to perform an exact-match from the scan-report to this table.
 The findings table's link-titles are distillations of the scan-findings title-text rather than being verbatim copies.
 [^2]: Users directly authenticate to the EL9-based host and not PIV-authenticate to an external service that then forwards an authentication token on behalf of that user.